The Call Is Strong: Legacy

 While The Call Is Strong was unsuccessful on release, it is now generally considered an unjustly overlooked British soul album.
 According to The Wire, the record is often considered to be "the lost gem" of Bristol's music scene; author Phil Johnson dubs it "the great lost album of the Bristol sound", while Muggs describes it as "something of a lost classic, a proper piece of individualist urban rave blues up there with Nicolette's 1992 Now Is Early."
 He wrote that both The Call Is Strong and Now Is Early established a blueprint for "how an artist album might harness the creativity of the rave, proof of concept for a singer-songwriter forging a distinct identity in this very British, very grass-roots format."
 In 2012, Fact ranked The Call Is Strong at number 83 in their list of "The 100 Best Albums of the 1990s", considering it to have aged better than Soul II Soul's Club Classics Vol. One (1989), adding: "It's a lost classic, make no mistake, and quite how it got so lost – especially given its clear abundance of pop and club appeal – is an absolute mystery."
 The website also included "Do You Dream" in a list of Smith & Mighty's greatest work.

 Adamski names The Call Is Strong among his ten favourite albums, having been shown the record by Ricardo da Force on a European tour.
 He considers the album to feature "beautifully voiced melodic songs [...]
 It’s also quite melancholy and easy to cry to."
 In a conversation with Hard Wax's Finn Johannsen for Electronic Beats, disc jockey Holger Klein highlighted the record for helping introduce UK club music to German audiences via its popularity at the Mannheim nightclub Milk!, saying "At that time, it was very state of the art to incorporate elements of dub, contemporary US R&B, classic soul, reggae, electronic sounds and even some swingbeat bits.
 I fell in love with the ethereal and often spliffed-out vibe of the album and Carlton's songwriting."
 Wheaton credits the album, alongside the work of the Wild Bunch and Fresh 4, as a precursor to the "gleeful" style of rapper M.I.A.

+The Swedish artist Stakka Bo (Johan Renck) has a cover of the song We Vie.